Four killed in shooting at Palestinian camp in Lebanon, Hamas officials say | Law-Order

 Four killed in shooting at Palestinian camp in Lebanon, Hamas officials say

-Four people were killed and others were injured in a shooting on Sunday in the Palestinian camp of Burj al-Shemali in Lebanon, two officials of the Palestinian Islamist group Hamas told Reuters, and they blamed rival movement Fatah for the bloodshed.
+Four people were killed and others were injured in a shooting on Sunday in the Palestinian camp of Burj al-Shemali in Lebanon, two officials of the Palestinian Islamist group Hamas told Reuters, and they blamed the rival movement Fatah for the bloodshed.
+Fatah condemned the incident, rejected Hamas' allegation and urged all sides to wait for the results of an investigation.

 The shootings took place during the funeral of a Hamas supporter who was killed in an explosion on Friday night in the camp in the southern Lebanese port city of Tyre.
 "Fatah gunmen deliberately opened fire against people taking part in the funeral march," one Hamas official said, asking not to be named.